yommhe/soomla-cocos2dx-core/README.md

 [soomla-cocos2dx-core 1.2.4](http://library.soom.la/fetch/cocos2dx-core/1.2.4?cf=github)

 #### From sources:
- - Clone this repository recursively: `git clone --recursive https://github.com/soomla/soomla-cocos2dx-core.git`;
+ - Clone this repository recursively: `git clone --recursive https://github.com/soomla/soomla-cocos2dx-core.git`
- - Run `./build_all` from project directory;
+ - Run `./build_all` from project directory
  - Take created binaries from `build` directory and use it!

 Our way of saying "Thanks !"